MicrosoftLearning/AI-102-AIEngineer/Instructions/07-speech.md

 Your speaking clock application uses a default voice, which you can change.
 The Speech service supports a range of *standard* voices as well as more human-like *neural* voices.
 You can also create *custom* voices.

 > **Note**: For a list of neural and standard voices, see [Language and voice support](https://docs.microsoft.com/azure/cognitive-services/speech-service/language-support#text-to-speech) in the Speech service documentation.
-Availability of standard, neural, and custom voices varies by region.
-See [Speech service supported regions](https://docs.microsoft.com/azure/cognitive-services/speech-service/regions#standard-and-neural-voices) for more details.

 1. In the **TellTime** function, under the comment **Configure speech synthesis**, modify the code as follows to specify an alternative voice before creating the **SpeechSynthesizer** client: